 - How much should my baby cry?
 Although your baby may cry more than you expected, long bouts of infant crying are normal, especially in the evening.
 Each baby is different, but some infants may cry up to three hours a day.
 The periods of crying can last as long as 30 to 40 minutes.

 - How long will it last?
 Fortunately, the long episodes of crying won't last forever.
-For most infants, crying peaks at about two months.
+For most infants, crying peaks at about 2 months.
 After that, it tends to taper off.
 Developing strategies to cope with your infant's crying will help you get through this challenging time.

 - Never shake your baby.
 No matter how frustrated you get, don't take it out on your baby.
 Shaking a baby will not stop the crying, and it can cause serious, permanent harm.